dvirnimrod/Python-Data-Science-Projects/README.md

 # Python-Data-Science-Projects
-Python notebooks for data science projects
+This repository contains Python notebooks for data science projects.